extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-special-folders/README.md

 ## Include semantics

 - This plugin does not accept include/exclude lists.
 It always emits from `public/` and watches `pages/` and `scripts` (dev-only) based on the `manifestPath` project root.
+It also exposes a default `extensions/` scan when no CLI/config `extensions` are provided.
 - For handling specific assets referenced in `manifest.json`, use the respective plugins (HTML, Icons, Scripts) with their `includeList` options.

 ## Path resolution convention (consistent across @plugin-extension)